bdantas/tinyopen/README.md

 \* If you're on Tiny Core Linux, you need to run it at each boot (e.g., via a startup job in `~/.X.d/`)

 # Usage
-- Manage all your filetype associations by editing `tinyopenrc`
+- Manage all your filetype associations by editing `tinyopen.conf`
 - Troubleshoot by running `tail -f /tmp/tinyopen.log` in a terminal and watching the output as you open files

 # How it works: 3 types of applications